alexavr/tower_parse/README.md

 # tower_client

 The settings of Small PC (currently Asus Tinker Board on ARMv7) for reading data from several sonic anemometers.
 Anemometers are mounted on meteorological tower.
-Also scripts for reading and sending the data and some system info to the server.
+Also scripts for reading and sending the data and some system info to the server (TowerServer).

 ## Crontab settings:
 ```bash